 Ben Johnson (Captain J.D.
 Morales), Andrew Prine (Deputy Norman Ramsey), Charles B. Pierce (Patrolman A.C.
 ‘Sparkplug’ Benson), Jim Citty (Police Chief R.J.
 Sullivan), Jimmy Clem (Sergeant Mal Griffin), Bud Davis (The Phantom Killer), Dawn Wells (Helen Reed), Cindy Butler (Peggy Loomis), Christine Ellsworth (Linda Mae Jenkins), Joe Catalanatto (Eddie LeDoux), Earl E. Smith (Dr Kress)

 The town of Texarkana, which straddles the border of Texas and Arkansas, in 1946.
 The sheriff’s department is baffled following the attempted murder of a couple parked in a car at the local Lover’s Lane by a figure in a cloth mask.
 As other murders occur, all of couples in parked cars, the sheriff takes the step of bringing in Texas Ranger Captain J.D.
 Morales to head a task force to catch the Phantom Killer.

 Charles B. Pierce was an Arkansas-based filmmaker who had a steady career making drive-in films throughout the 1970s.
 (Although not born there, Pierce had worked in Texarkana for many years).
 Pierce has great success with his first film The Legend of Boggy Creek (1972) based on a local Arkansas Bigfoot legend, which he approached with a documentary-like realism, promoting the film as being based on a true story.
-Pierce went onto other efforts such as the moonshiner comedy Bootleggers (1974), a number of Westerns, all with an Indian focus, including Winterhawk (1975), The Winds of Autumn (1976), Greyeagle (1977), Sacred Ground (1983) and Hawken’s Breed (1987), the legendarily bad Lee Majors Viking drama The Norseman (1980) and another horror film supposedly based on an unsolved true-life story with The Evictors (1979).
+Pierce went onto other efforts such as the moonshiner comedy Bootleggers (1974), a number of Westerns, all with an Indian focus, including Winterhawk (1975), The Winds of Autumn (1976), Greyeagle (1977), Sacred Ground (1983) and Hawken’s Breed (1987), the legendarily bad Lee Majors Viking drama The Norseman (1980) and another horror film supposedly based on an unsolved true-life story with The Evictors (1979), as well as the sequel Boggy Creek II: And the Legend Continues …/The Barbaric Beast of Boggy Creek Part II (1985).